activitypods/activitypods/docs/src/content/docs/tutorials/create-your-first-social-app.md

 ![](../../../assets/local-fuseki-front.png)

 :::note
 If there is a problem, in particular if the second link is not working, you can access the Pod provider backend with this command `make attach-activitypods-cli`.
 This will give you access to ActivityPods' Moleculer CLI.
+[Moleculer](https://moleculer.services/) is the microservice framework that all ActivityPods services run on.
 If there are errors, they will be displayed here.
 :::

 ## Launch the backend

 Although Docker could also be used to launch the application backend, we recommend to launch it outside of Docker to avoid the usual problems we encounter in containerized environments.
+The boilerplate application backend uses the [Moleculer](https://moleculer.services/) microservice framework for node.js as well.

 On the other hand, we will use the same Fuseki and Redis instance as the Pod provider.